JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_NumericalModel_2D.md

 ![Mechanical2D_Tutorial_3](../assets/img/Mechanical2D_Tutorial_3.png)

-Note that you can specify several 1D thermal structures, such as
+Note that you can specify other 1D thermal profiles, such as
 - `ConstantTemp`
 - `LinearTemp`
 - `HalfspaceCoolingTemp`